slowkow/hlabud/paper/main.typ

 = Acknowledgments

 This work was supported by a NIAID grant T32AR007258 (to K.S.) and the National Institute of Health Director’s New Innovator Award (DP2CA247831; to A.C.V.)
 Thanks to Sreekar Mantena for reporting issues with the code.
+Thanks to Jean Fan for the logo and helpful discussions.

 = Competing Interests